wahasa/Kali-Nethunter/README.md

 ---
 ## VNC Viewer

-1. Start VNC Server

 on Termux, run this command to start :

+* Create New Password

+> nethunter kex passwd

+* Start VNC Server

 > nethunter kex &

 ---
-2. Open Vnc Viewer
+* Open Vnc Viewer

 Add (+) VNC Client to connect, fill with :